kubernetes/ingress-nginx/NEW_CONTRIBUTOR.md

     [Response in frame: 6]

 ```
-The above output shows the information that the `httpd` pod recieves.
+The above output shows the information that the `httpd` pod receives.
 The `curl` command sends the host header, `Host: httpd.dev.leonnunes.com`, to the nginx controller, that then matches the rule and sends the information to the right controller

 The following output shows what is sent via the laptop.
 ```